Home Insurance

 • Sewer upgrades.
 Apart from not wanting sewage in your nice, newly renovated home, getting a sewer backup added while doing renovations could get you a discount.
 Make sure to ask your insurance provider.

 • A new roof.
-Insurance providers don’t like old roofs because there’s a greater chance of leaks —which means water damage, which also means a higher chance of a claim.
+Insurance providers don’t like old roofs because there’s a greater chance of leaks, which can lead to water damage and, consequently, a higher chance of insurance claims.
 Getting a new roof could mean a lower premium.

 Comments